SymbolicIntegration.jl

 Contributing

 We welcome contributions!
-Please see the Symbolics.jl contributing guidelines.
+Please see the contributing page and the Symbolics.jl contributing guidelines.

 Citation